 These charges can also apply if the car did not belong to the person who filed the claim.
 Get additional information about how to fight this charge from a white-collar crime lawyer in Los Angeles.

 The Results of a PC 548 Conviction

 Making a fraudulent insurance claim for damage or theft is a felony in California.
-This means that the penalties for a conviction can be harsh.
+The penalties for a felony conviction can be harsh.
 Individuals convicted under PC 548 can end up facing:

 - Fines of up to $50,000